This page covers more common patterns in LookML.

 The following example won’t make any change to the user’s query if the user applied a filter on one or more of these fields:

 customer.name.
-If the user didn’t filter on any of those fields, Looker will automatically add a filter on
+If the user didn’t filter on any of those fields, Looker will automatically add a filter of 1 day on